-Following the completion of his medical training, Dr. Salem spent five years on the faculty at George Washington University School of Medicine and Health Sciences, and as a surgeon and critical care physician at George Washington University Hospital.
-He practiced and taught general surgery and critical care, and oversaw surgical research.
-He rose to become the Director of Trauma and Critical Care, Co-Director of the Intensive Care Unit, and Vice Chairman of the Department of Surgery.
+He spent five years on the faculty at George Washington University School of Medicine and Health Sciences, and as a surgeon and critical care physician at George Washington University Hospital.
+He rose to become the director of trauma and critical care, co-director of the Intensive Care Unit, and vice chairman of the Department of Surgery.

 Beginning in 1999, Dr. Salem helped launch GMP Companies Inc., a Florida-based health care company that develops and commercializes biotechnology and medical technology products and product candidates made primarily by academic researchers.
-As Executive Vice President, he led the research and development operations of GMP Companies, building research facilities and programs, and navigating the regulatory process to bring discoveries to the marketplace.
-He was also responsible for licensing and acquisition for the company.
+He has also delivered surgical care on international medical missions to Vietnam and Israel.

 Chair, Silverstein Family Departments of Pediatrics, National Jewish Health